Next post : ADHD paralysis vs. executive dysfunction: The real link chevron-right

 Both parents and teachers were more likely to suggest that the male characters had ADHD than the girls, even though it was the same set of stories with just a different name used.

-As we mentioned earlier it’s hard to decipher whether undiagnosed ADHD causes depression and anxiety, or it’s a random co-occurrence.
-But we do know that it makes it less likely that ADHD will be diagnosed, as doctors are more likely to diagnose a woman with depression or anxiety.
+As we mentioned earlier, it’s hard to decipher whether undiagnosed ADHD causes depression and anxiety, or they’re co-morbid conditions.
+But we do know that it makes it less likely that ADHD will be diagnosed.

 In fact, 14% of young girls are treated with antidepressants before getting treatment for ADHD compared with 5% of boys.